Logo of AccediaContact us

 Up-to-date technical skills and relevant certifications are key when choosing an IT consulting firm.
 A good starting point is to review their project portfolio and see how comfortable they are with the technologies that matter to your business.
 Technical interviews or short demos can also give you a feel for how the team works in practice.

-It’s also worth looking at how a company stays innovative.
+It’s also worth looking at how a company keeps its skills current.
 Experience with areas like AI, machine learning, cybersecurity, or IoT is important, but so is continuous learning.
-For example, Accedia’s Innovation Development Center (IDC) - an internal program that helps turn team members’ ideas into real software solutions through collaboration and mentorship.
+For example, Accedia’s Innovation Development Center (IDC) is an internal program that helps turn team members’ ideas into real software solutions through collaboration and mentorship.
 Initiatives like this encourage hands-on experimentation and knowledge sharing, keeping expertise current and practical.

 Pro tip: Ask how the firm invests in training and ensures its teams stay up to date with new technologies and industry standards.